 Being willing to even consider submitting in everything doesn’t come easy.
 So if you’ve read this far, praise God!
 This submission that we are called to can be hard to accept, especially in this day and age.
 I would never minimize that.
 Growing into it was hard for me, and I still struggle with it.
 Just ask my husband!
 But I always come back to the same thing.
 It is a command of God.
 It is His will for me.
-I may not always like this command or fully understand it, but I am His.
+I may not always like this command, but I am His.
 (1 Corinthians 3:23, 1 Corinthians 6:19-20) Therefore, because of who He is and what He has done, my heart is drawn strongly towards His will.
 I must not fail to mention that living this way has transformed my marriage and my walk for the better.
 It is not for naught.
 God knows what He’s doing, and I trust Him far more than I trust myself.
 If He says this way is best, I believe Him.
 Furthermore, I love my husband and want to give him the best, to the glory of God.

 If you find all this incredibly gut wrenching, I really do understand.
 I am not oblivious to the fact that real disappointment and problems can sometimes develop from submitting.
 I’m not insensitive to that and plan on addressing those things in time.
 I know there can be many objections too.
 There is pressure from our culture, family, friends, and a whole bunch of personal reasons why we might run from this.
 If you are a not a Christian wife, I imagine you might be passed out by now.
 My apologies, but please don’t let this interfere with learning about Jesus.
 I assure you, when you are His, He provides what you need to follow Him.
 He not only gives strength but also a desire to please Him, and there is joy in that far beyond anything you seem to lose by being submissive.
 If you are a Christian wife and this idea is greatly troubling, I can encourage you that God can help you grow in this area and come to peace with it.
 One of the greatest helps is remembering that it is ultimately Him we are submitting to.
 We submit to our husbands because of our relationship with the Lord.